dmustanger/7dtd-ServerTools/README.md

 <br>
 Download and extract the files.<br>
 <br>
-Copy the Mods folder to the root directory of your server.<br>
+Copy the Mods folder to the root directory of your server or the user data directory if you prefer.<br>
 <br>
 Start the server.<br>
 <br>